kynance cove to poldhu cove

 After ambling for far too long I head off along the Lizard cliffs where I encounter the first orchids of the day, including loads of heath spotted orchids so I waste more time, taking photographs.

-An old schoolfriend of mine take her own life eight years ago yesterday.
+An old schoolfriend of mine took her own life eight years ago yesterday.
 I last spoke to her the day before she died on the phone at this exact spot.

 I amble along the top of the cliffs, enjoying the wildflowers.